NooriDan/SymXplorer/README.md

 - Quickly get started by running "run-symbolix" in the terminal to run the experiment defined in [common_gate_setup](src/symcircuit/demo/differential.py) and [main](src/symcircuit/symbolic_solver/main.py)
 - Check out summary report of previous the latest runs in [Runs](Runs)
 - Find Previous papers under [Papers](docs/Papers)
+- Refer to the [scripts](scripts) for jupyternotebooks on how to use the tool.
 - A demonstration video will be available soon

 ## License